-With two albums under their belts, Decade certainly know a thing or two about producing incredible British rock.
-Highwire Magazine writer Tom Clarke caught up with Alex Sears (lead singer) and Connor Fathers (guitarist) ahead of their support slot for Deaf Havana at Rock City, Nottingham.
+With two albums under their belts, Decade certainly knows a thing or two about producing incredible British rock.
+Highwire Magazine caught up with Alex Sears (lead singer) and Connor Fathers (guitarist) ahead of their support slot for Deaf Havana at Rock City, Nottingham.

 Connor Fathers: Yeah, we just had a burrito!